 To form a corporation in Nevada, you need to take the steps set forth below.
-To find out what’s required to form a corporation in any other state, see Nolo’s 50-State Guide to Forming a Corporation.
+You can also use Nolo's Online Corporation service, which will form a corporation for you with everything you need.

 A name appearing to be that of a natural person and containing a given name or initials may not be used as a corporate name except with the addition of a corporate ending such as Incorporated, "Inc.," "Limited," "Ltd.," Company," "Co.," "Corporation," "Corp." or other words that identify it as not being a natural person.